 Not a morning person?
 Like anything, we can train our bodies and minds to be anything we want them to be, so long as we’re dedicated.
 This includes forcing ourselves up and at 'em with the break of dawn.
-It’s a simple matter of rewiring our body clocks to take advantage of an energized, healthy, and productive start to the day.
-Follow these 4 easy steps every morning and you will no doubt feel (and see) the difference throughout your entire day!
+It’s a simple matter of rewiring our body clocks to take advantage of an energized, healthy, and efficient start to the day.
+So how to be more productive?
+Follow these 4 easy steps every morning and you will no doubt feel (and see) the difference throughout your entire day:

 Ditch the Caffeine

 I know, this is not exactly what you want to hear.
 That morning coffee has become an ingrained part of many of our rituals, almost like a drug that we feel we can’t function without.
 Well, the first few days will be hard.
 However, swapping your morning cup of joe for a glass of lemon water will have many more health benefits, and eventually have a similar energizing effect.
 The difference is, lemon water will leave your system hydrated and cleansed, where coffee leaves you dehydrated and artificially stimulated.
 To name a few health benefits of lemon juice, it boosts your immune system, purifies the blood, and flushes toxins from the body.
 Extended consumption will also make your skin look healthy and radiant. :)